-Worcester close to agreeing deal with new owners
+Worcester owners 'agree terms of sale of club'

 Players, staff and fans have endured a month of worry that Warriors might fold after a winding-up petition from HMRC over an unpaid £6m tax bill.

-But staff have now been told that a sale has been agreed and, subject to legal confirmation, may happen quickly.

-The new buyers will also provide an immediate cash impetus to ensure any shortfall in wages are met.
+But co-owners Jason Whittingham and Colin Goldring say they are now happy that the sale can go through.

+They are also working with the potential buyer on the "immediate deposit of significant funds".

-That will ensure this weekend's first home Premiership game of the season against Exeter can go ahead this Sunday.
+The cash injection would mean their first home Premiership game of the season against Exeter Chiefs can go ahead on Sunday.

-Warriors staff were told on Monday evening by managing director Peter Kelly that co-owners Jason Whittingham and Colin Goldring should have had legal confirmation by Tuesday - and that a deal could be done inside the next 24 hours.
+"The heads of terms are now with the legal representatives of the respective parties who are going through the detail of the agreement," a club statement said.

+"As of 17:00 BST on Tuesday, 13 September the heads of terms have yet to be signed.

 - Diamond warns of 'dire position' as owners hope for new investment